Freestyle-Norway's Ruud grabs gold in men's slopestyle as rivals stumble

 Much of the field struggled from the start, with eight of the 12 skiers falling in the first round.

-Rudd, however, put down a superb first run that lofted him to the top of the leaderboard.
-Hall tried to catch him but fell backward after coming off a rail on his third attempt.
+Ruud, however, put down a superb first run that lifted him to the top of the leaderboard.
+Hall tried to catch him but only slipped further backward after coming off a rail on his third attempt.

 Final scores came in at 86.28 for Ruud, 85.75 for Hall and 85.15 for Harrington.